iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___14.8/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.goodsam.responder 5 reviews"/>
 </p>

+> Great app!
+Got a couple alerts recently and the ambulance service is always happy to see help!<br> :date: __2021-06-26 18:22:22__

 > I'm updating my review as all seems to have settled down now, although it took a while.
 I'm getting more and more tasks now, so it shows how much people need the support.
 I'm more than happy to be a volunteer, and I get as much out of it as the people I'm ringing and checking up on!<br> :date: __2021-06-18 21:15:25__

 > As a GoodSAM 'verified responder' (St John Ambulance), the Responder app has been an amazing community tool for assisting East Midlands Ambulance Service with cardiac arrests and other similar incidents.
 Ambulance crews have all been happy for assistance during these calls. - Working together, this is a lifesaving app.
 I did notice that prior to being a verified responder for St John that if you just have a first aid certificate, it's very unlikely that you'll get a call out, but this is down to the policy of your local ambulance provider and not the app.<br> :date: __2021-06-05 12:26:07__